SS Deutschland (1900): Interior

+Career

+Deutschland left Bremerhaven on 5 July 1900, commanded by Captain Adolf Albers with a stop at Cherbourg and Plymouth bound for New York.
+She crossed by Sandy Hook in 5 days, 11 hours and 5 min. with an average 23.51 kn.
+She won the Blue Riband from Kaiser Wilhelm der Grosse, the fanfare both in Germany and the US was big, Kaiser Wilhelm II himself sent a telegram to HAPAG with the words "Bravo Deutschland!" congratulating her on breaking the record.

+On the way back they broke the eastbound record averaging 23.38 kn. with 5 days 11 hours and 45 minutes.
+Among the fanfare however, it became clear that the ship had vibration problems, especially when reaching high speeds.
+Second class passengers felt it the worst as they were situated in the stern of the ship where the vibrations were the strongest.
+A year later she was drydocked in Stettin where her propellers were replaced to try to minimize the problem, but to no avail.

 In March 1902, she played a role in the Deutschland incident.
 When she was carrying Prince Henry, the brother of the Kaiser back to Europe from a highly publicized visit to the United States, the ship was prevented from using her Slaby-d'Arco system of wireless telegraphy as the Marconi radio stations refused its radio traffic through their nets and blocked the rival system.
 Prince Henry—who tried to send wireless messages to both the U.S. and Germany—was outraged.
 During a later conference, the Marconi company was forced to give access to their stations to other companies.
 This incident turned out to be one of the important moments in the early history of wireless transmission.

+Also in 1902, during a rough storm returning from New York, Deutschland's whole rudder along with a part of her keel were ripped off her stern, the ship had to be maneuvered to Europe and the dock using only her propellers.
+This exhausted Captain Albers to such an extent that during her docking in Bremerhaven he collapsed in the chart room in the hands of his first officer and died of a heart attack.